rodneyknaap/ZX81-CPLD-V1/README.md

 7. The CPU increments the program counter and fetches the next character code.
 8. This repeats until a HALT is fetched.
-9. HALT opcode bit 6 = 1 and is therefore executed (no NOP)
+9. HALT opcode bit 6 = 1 and is therefore executed (no NOP).
-10.The SYNC timebase generates a HSYNC pulse independend of the CPU timing and the ROW counter is incremented
+10.The SYNC timebase generates a HSYNC pulse independend of the CPU timing and the ROW counter is incremented.
 11.The halted CPU continues to execute NOPs, incrementing register R and samples the INT input on the rising edge of each T4.
-12.When A6, which is hardwired to INT, goes low during refresh time, (bit 6 of the R reg = 0), the Z80 executes the INT routine (below 32K) 13.CPU returns from INT and resumes "excution" of DFILE CHR$ codes.
+12.When A6, which is hardwired to INT, goes low during refresh time, (bit 6 of the R reg = 0), the Z80 executes the INT routine (below 32K).
+13.CPU returns from INT and resumes "excution" of DFILE CHR$ codes.
 14.The process repeats 192 times and then INT routine returns to the main video routine, turns on the NMI latch and switches back to the